 Clear - Click on this button to wipe your canvas clean for a fresh new start.

 Import/Open - Using this button you can do either of two things, 1) browse to a file that holds a chemical structure, select it and have Marvin import the structure to your canvas or 2) Enter the text representation for a compound in the text box and have Marvin draw that structure for you.
-Textual representations for structures include all popular formats like SMILES, MOL files and InChI strings and also common chemical names, IUPAC names and CAS number lookups.
+Textual representations for structures include all popular formats like SMILES, MOL files and InChI strings.
 See Importing Structures below for more detailed instructions.

 Export/Save - Save the structure you have drawn in any of the (23) most common file formats for chemical structures.